FluxML/Flux.jl/docs/src/getting_started/linear_regression.md

 The following page contains a step-by-step walkthrough of the linear regression algorithm in `Julia` using `Flux`!
 We will start by creating a simple linear regression model for dummy data and then move on to a real dataset.
 The first part would involve writing some parts of the model on our own, which will later be replaced by `Flux`.

 ## A simple linear regression model
 Let us start by building a simple linear regression model.
 This model would be trained on the data points of the form `(x₁, y₁), (x₂, y₂), ... , (xₙ, yₙ)`.
-In the real world, these `x`s denote a feature, and the `y`s denote a label; hence, our data would have `n` data points, each point mapping a single feature to a single label.
+In the real world, these `x`s can have multiple features, and the `y`s denote a label.
+In our example, each `x` has a single feature; hence, our data would have `n` data points, each point mapping a single feature to a single label.

 Importing the required `Julia` packages -